maxwellevin/maxwellevin.github.io/_pages/resume.md

 ### Experience

+#### Software Developer: SortingHat
+**Lewis & Clark College**, *Jan 2018 - Present*
+- Agile software development school project for automating freshman seminar course assignments at Lewis & Clark College.
+- Partnered with 5 students to build a Java program that accounts for student preferences, class sizes, gender balance, etc.
+- Designed algorithm to calculate cost of putting a student in a class then used the Hungarian Algorithm to make assignments.
+- Delivered .JAR application that runs in less than 0.1s and places 100% of ~600 students into one of their top 3 choices.
+- Currently hired as independent contractor to build [www.sortinghat.org](http://www.sortinghat.org) for 2020 adjustments to the freshman seminar series.
+- For more information see: [maxwellshannonlevin.com/projects/sortinghat](/projects/sortinghat).

 #### Research Assistant: Machine Learning / Computer Vision
 **Lewis & Clark College**, *May 2018 - June 2019*
 - Developed Sky-ML: a neural network to improve semantic segmentations of sky images with Tensorflow in Python.